-Harriet Edelman, 58, is Vice-Chairman of Emigrant Bank since November 2010.
+Ms. Edelman is Vice-Chairman of Emigrant Bank since November 2010.
 Previously, Ms. Edelman served as Advisor to the Chairman of Emigrant Bank from June 2008 through October 2010.
 Prior to Emigrant Bank, Ms. Edelman served as a member of the Executive Committee of Avon Products, Inc., as Senior Vice President and Chief Information Officer of Avon Products, Inc. from January 2000 through March 2008, as Senior Vice President, Global Supply Chain from May 1996 to January 2000, and also served in executive roles in Sales and Marketing.
 Ms. Edelman serves on the Board of Directors of UCB Pharma, and also previously served on the Boards of Ariba, Inc. and The Hershey Company.
 She also serves on the Board of Trustees of Bucknell University and is a Trustee of the New York Blood Center.

-Ms. Edelman has served on the Board of Directors since March 2008 and is a member of the Audit and Governance and Nominating Committees of the Company.
-Ms. Edelman brings over twelve years of experience serving on large public company Boards, understanding and knowledge as a senior officer in a worldwide retail company in areas or marketing, sales, information technology, ecommerce, supply chain management and global business, and experience as a senior officer in financial services.
+Director since 2008 Specific Qualifications, Attributes, Skills and Experience: Age: 59 Ms. Edelman brings fifteen years of experience serving on large public company boards; working as a Board Committees: senior officer in a worldwide retail company in areas of marketing, sales, information technology, Audit and e-commerce, supply chain management and global business; and, leading a financial services enterprise.
+Governance & Nominating Other Public Company Boards: UCB Pharma